 I spend one night there before going to the islands, one beach day and a night before going on a three-day tour eastwards to Kep and Kampot, and one night and a beach day before taking the night bus to Siem Reap and I had a very pleasant, relaxing time.

-Handy tip: If Sihanoukville is also your gateway e. g. to the above-mentioned destinations and your planning on coming back in a couple of days, you can ask your landlord to keep your big luggage and you take only a small bag or backpack with you.
+Handy tip: If Sihanoukville is also your gateway e. g. to the above-mentioned destinations and you are planning on coming back in a couple of days, you can ask your landlord to keep your big luggage and you take only a small bag or backpack with you.
 My recent post on hand luggage might be helpful with your packing.

 How to Get There